Skip to content

 a.
 Persons who show COVID-19 symptoms or have been in close contact with infected persons are excluded from the face-to-face courses immediately.

 b.
-Persons who show COVID-19 symptoms must have to do a PCR test immediately and must stay in their student’s lodge room or hotel room until the PCR result is valid.
-If you receive a positive test result self-isolate immediately and avoid all contact with other people.
-You can come out of isolation if at least 5 days have passed, and you have had no more symptoms for the last 48 hours.
+Persons who show COVID-19 symptoms must have a PCR test immediately and must stay in their student’s lodge room or hotel room until the PCR result is valid.
+If you receive a positive test result, self-isolate immediately and avoid all contact with other people.
+You can come out of isolation if at least five days have passed and you have had no more symptoms for the last 48 hours.
 An exception applies if the only symptoms you have are continued loss of sense of smell or taste or a slight cough.
 These symptoms can take longer to fully disappear.
 This means you can come out of isolation if you have these symptoms alone.

 5. Tracking participants

 Attendance lists must be kept for all courses.
 These will be destroyed one month after the course has taken place.
-Participants, instructors, and facilitators must inform the IPDET office about a covid illness within the first 10 days after departure from Bern.
+Participants, instructors, and facilitators must inform the IPDET office about a COVID-19 illness within the first ten days after departure from Bern.